allmyles/allmyles-docs/certification.rst

   a time.
 Parallel periodic requests must not be sent for different flight searches.
-When the processing of a flight search call is in progress (Allmyles API is responding with 202) and a new search request is submitted with different parameters in the same client session, periodic requesting of the result of the previous search should stop.
+When the processing of a flight search call is in progress (Allmyles API is responding with 202) and a new search request is submitted with different parameters in the same client session, a HTTP 412 error will be returned.
+- After the Allmyles API returned a status other than 202 with a content body in response to a search request, and a new search request is submitted in the same client session, periodic requesting of the result of the previous search should stop.
 - Once the flight result is retrieved once, it shouldn't be requested again later in the same workflow.
 - Flight details calls must only be made once the passenger has explicitly